Midbody

 Immunofluorescent staining

 The midbody is a transient structure present during the final stages of cytokinesis.
 The midbody is found at the center of the cytokinetic bridge.
-In the subcellular section, exclusive staining of the constricted region of the cytokinetic bridge, containing tightly bundled microtubule filaments, as indicated by the microtubule marker, is annotated as midbody.
+In the subcellular resource, exclusive staining of the constricted region of the cytokinetic bridge, containing tightly bundled microtubule filaments, as indicated by the microtubule marker, is annotated as midbody.

 Read more about the proteome of the midbody as a substructure of microtubules.